The Terminator: Plagiarism and aftermath

-Writer Harlan Ellison stated that he "loved the movie, was just blown away by it," but believed that the screenplay was based on a short story and episode of The Outer Limits he had written, titled "Soldier," and threatened to sue for infringement.
-Orion settled in 1986 and gave Ellison an undisclosed amount of money and an acknowledgment credit in later prints of the film.
-Some accounts of the settlement state that "Demon with a Glass Hand," another Outer Limits episode written by Ellison, was also claimed to have been plagiarized by the film, but Ellison explicitly stated that The Terminator "was a ripoff" of "Soldier" rather than of "Demon with a Glass Hand."
+Writer Harlan Ellison stated that he "loved the movie, was just blown away by it," but believed that the screenplay was based on a short story, "Soldier from Tomorrow", and an episode of The Outer Limits, "Soldier", he had written, and threatened to sue for infringement.
+Orion settled in 1986, gave Ellison an undisclosed amount of money, and added an acknowledgment credit to later prints of the film.
+Some accounts of the settlement state that "Demon with a Glass Hand", another Outer Limits episode written by Ellison, was also claimed to have been plagiarized by the film, but Ellison explicitly stated that The Terminator "was a ripoff" of "Soldier" rather than of "Demon with a Glass Hand."

 Cameron was against Orion's decision and was told that if he did not agree with the settlement, he would have to pay any damages if Orion lost a suit by Ellison.
 Cameron replied that he "had no choice but to agree with the settlement.
-Of course there was a gag order as well, so I couldn't tell this story, but now I frankly don't care.
+Of course, there was a gag order as well, so I couldn't tell this story, but now I frankly don't care.
 It's the truth."